threatgrid/clj-experiments/resolve-java-sources-and-javadocs/README.md

 > If adding this middleware on a per-project basis, make sure it's not turned on by default, simply because other people might not appreciate a slower (first) dependency resolution for a functionality that they might not use.
 [Profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md) help.

-After that, `lein repl` and similar commands will download each artifact of your dependency tree with `"sources"` and `"javadoc"` Maven qualifiers, if such an artifact exists (normally these only exist for Java dependencies, not Clojure ones), and place it in the classpath for your REPL process.
+After that, `lein repl` and similar commands will download each artifact of your dependency tree with `"sources"` and `"javadoc"` Maven classifiers, if such an artifact exists (normally these only exist for Java dependencies, not Clojure ones), and place it in the classpath for your REPL process.

 ## Notes on caching